StanChart's India shares soar on budget proposal

-MUMBAI Standard Chartered Plc's (STAN.L) Indian shares rose as much as 20 percent, their maximum upper limit, after the union budget on Friday proposed permitting "two-way fungibility" for Indian depositary receipts, or IDRs.
+MUMBAI, March 16 Standard Chartered Plc's Indian shares rose as much as 20 percent, their maximum upper limit, after the Indian federal budget on Friday proposed permitting "two-way fungibility" for Indian depositary receipts, or IDRs.

 U.K.-based Standard Chartered listed on the Indian stock exchanges in 2010 by issuing depositary receipts in a move to strengthen its brand and presence in Asia's third-largest economy, which was its biggest market that year.